apache/cloudstack-documentation/source/adminguide/usage.rst

 For IP address usage the following fields exist in a usage record.

--  account - name of the account
+-  account - name of the Account

--  accountid - ID of the account
+-  accountid - ID of the Account

 -  domainid - ID of the domain in which this account resides